Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Model and preliminaries

 \end{lem}

-In the next two sections we will pursue such rigor, and in fact carry out a more elaborate program using more refined extreme value estimates of $\max_{i\leq N} Q_i$.
-This analysis will give sharper order bounds than those given in Lemma \ref{lem: first order bal reg}.
-In particular, in the following sections we will consider the minimization in two distinct cases.
-First, in Section \ref{sec: basic model - independent}, we will look at the case where demand is assumed to be deterministic, such that $W_A=0$.
+In the next two sections, we carry out a more elaborate program using more refined extreme value estimates of $\max_{i\leq N} Q_i$.
+This analysis gives sharper order bounds than those given in Lemma \ref{lem: first order bal reg}.
+In particular, in the following sections we consider the minimization in two distinct cases.
+First, in Section \ref{sec: basic model - independent}, we look at the case where demand is assumed to be deterministic, such that $W_A=0$.
 Thereafter, in Section \ref{sec: model - dependent}, we consider the stochastic demand case.
 In the former case, we utilize existing results in extreme value theory, while the latter case requires the development of a novel limit theorem.
-Furthermore, we use the result given in Corollary \ref{cor: ratio optimal approx}; this corollary shows how the ratio between the optimal costs and approximate costs can be represented, when the approximate inventory and capacity are a solution to a minimization problem as well.
+Furthermore, we use the result given in Corollary \ref{cor: ratio optimal approx}; this corollary shows how the ratio between the optimal costs and approximate costs can be represented, when the approximate base-stock level and net capacity are solutions to a minimization problem as well.
 This corollary follows trivially from Lemma \ref{lem: optimal beta general}.